lnxchk/chefdk-fundamentals/scene_04.md

 ## Cookbooks

-Well the recipe that you put together to do a little setup seemed useful enough to see if the same could be done with a webserver.
+Well the recipe that you put together to do a little setup proved useful.
+Useful enough to see if the same could be done with a webserver.
 That shouldn't be a problem right?
 It's a package, a file, and a service.
+Everything you've already completed.

 Version control and a README would definitely make it easier to share the recipes that we create.
-Without version control we'd have no way to recover our work, allow us to build this software together.
+Without version control we'd have no way to recover our work and allow us to build this software collaboratively.
 Without a README no one would know what the recipe even was suppose to do or what it did.

 -

-Let's tackle this head on.
+Lets tackle this head on.
 If we're going to use Chef as a configuration management tool and we're going to treat our infrastructure as code we need to make sure that we start using version control.

 -

 What's the best way to learn Chef?
 Use Chef.
 I want you to literally run Chef.
-Yes the company that already has a hard enough time to get high ranking in the Google space releases a tool named after the company and the product.
-Try finding good support for that.
+Yes the company that is hard to search for created a command-line tool named after the company and the product.

 -

-Fortunately you don't have to because the tool is a fairly straight-forward command-line executable that does quite a few things.
+Chef is a command-line application that does quite a few things.
 The most important of which for us is its ability to to generate cookbooks and components.

 But what is a cookbook?

 -

-Let's look up cookbooks in Chef's documentation.
+Lets look up cookbooks in Chef's documentation.
 Visit the docs page on cookbooks an read the first three paragraphs.

 > This sounds CRAZY to ask people in a physical classroom to read this content but it is important that they learn to read the documentation.

 A cookbook is a structure that contains recipes.
-Both here in the traditional sense.
-A cookbook can contain other things as well as the entry goes on to say.
+It can also contain a number of other things but right now we are interested in a finding a home for our recipes.

 -

-Well let's examine the chef generate command.
-We have a number of options.
+Well lets examine the chef generate command.
+We see the command is capable of generaint a large number of things for us.
 Sounds like if we want to generate a cookbook we're going to need to use the cookbook in the command.

+Lets ask the `chef generate cookbook` for help to see how the command is used.

 -

 Alright.
-So to generate a cookbook all we have to is provide with a name.
+To generate a cookbook all we have to do is provide with a name.
 Uh oh!
-There are two hard things in Computer Science and half of the hard things is namely stuff.
+Naming things - there are two hard things in Computer Science and one of those is giving something a name.

 -

 Don't worry I have you covered.
 Call the cookbook setup.
-It's the setup cookbook.
-Create the setup coobook.
+That's a generic enough name.

+Create a cookbook named 'setup'.

 -

 Aren't you curious whats inside it?
-Let's take a peek with the help of the `tree` command.
-If we provide it a path we'll s all the visible files in the specified directory.
+Lets take a peek with the help of the `tree` command.
+If we provide `tree` with a path we will see all the visible files in the specified directory.

-So the chef generated an outline of a cookbook with a number of default files and directories.
+So the chef cookbook generator created an outline of a cookbook with a number of default files and directories.
 The first one we'll focus on is the README.

 > People will want to talk about the Berksfile.
 Remember our goal is to add a README and find our way to version control.
+Take it to the parking lot

 -

 All cookbooks that chef will generate for you will include a default README file.
-The contents of the file adhere the markdown standard.
-It's a way to organize text in heirachical structures.
-It's all the rage for documentation.
+The extension m-d means that the file is a markdown file.
+Markdown files are text documents that use various punctuation characters to provided formatting.
+They are meant to be easily readable by humans and by machines which can render them as HTML.

 -

 The cookbook also has a metadata file.

 -

-This is a ruby file that contains a domain specific language (DSL) for describing the details about the cookbook.
-To include version number, contact for the code and more.
+This is a ruby file that contains its own domain specific language (DSL) for describing the details about the cookbook.

 -

 If you cat the contents of our new cookbook's metadata you'll see a number of details that help describe the cookbook.
-The name of the cookbook, its maintainer, a way to reach them, how the cookbook is licensed, descriptions, and the important version number.
+The name of the cookbook, its maintainer, a way to reach them, how the cookbook is licensed, descriptions, and the cookbook's version number.

 -